klpn/accpdf/tagged-article/tagged-article.md

 It is common to hear statements such as

 One in three
-:    one in three persons will develop cancer during their lifetime
+:    One in three persons will develop cancer during their lifetime.

 One in nine
-:    one in nine women will develop breast cancer
+:    One in nine women will develop breast cancer.

 Most often, such statements are based on a simple calculation of cumulative risk, i.e.\ age-specific incidence rates for a given year and cancer